theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ## <a name="digitalIn">7.
 Next step: a Pushbutton<br>☞ 𝔻𝕚𝕘𝕚𝕥𝕒𝕝 𝕀𝕟𝕡𝕦𝕥𝕤

 ### :triangular_flag_on_post: Push the button
 In our first example, the LED was our actuator, and our Arduino was controlling it.
-If we image an outside parameter to take control over this LED we need **a sensor**.
+If we image an outside parameter to take control over this LED, our finger, we need **a sensor**.
 And the simplest form of sensor available is **a pushbutton**.

 Let's make our wiring diagram first.

-The circuit:
+#### Circuit
 - LED attached from pin 13 to ground
 - pushbutton attached to pin 2 from +5V
 - 10K resistor attached to pin 2 from ground